 But products and processes are not the only human designs influenced by biomimicry.
 As more people see nature as a teacher rather than a warehouse, biomimicry is prompting policies that restrain our powers and allow us to say, “Thank you,” by stewarding wild habitats.
 In this way, bio-inspired design is a sister meme to policy-making efforts like biodiversity protocols and the precautionary principle.

-Biomimicry was lucky enough to come on the scene after dozens of sustainability pioneers had framed the problem space and built conceptual pathways through this evolutionary knothole.
+Biomimicry was lucky enough to come on the scene after dozens of sustainability leaders had framed the problem space and built conceptual pathways through this evolutionary knothole.
 Nature-inspired innovation is but one of the solution-seeking paradigms in a “human immune system” pulsing with good ideas.
 Our hope is that it serves and complements these kindred movements.

 Inside the Phrase “Conscious Emulation of Life’s Genius”